WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Sensors.Switches.DipSwitch.md

 | Source code | [GitHub](https://github.com/WildernessLabs/Meadow.Foundation/tree/master/Source/Meadow.Foundation.Core/Sensors/Switches)  |
 | | |

-Represents a DIP-switch wired in a bus configuration, in which all switches are terminated to the same ground/common or high pin.
+**DipSwitch** represents a DIP-switch wired in a bus configuration, in which all switches are terminated to the same ground/common or high pin.

 ![](../../API_Assets/Meadow.Foundation.Sensors.Switches.DipSwitch/DIP_Switches.jpg)